Local Regulations

 City Requirements

-- Waste Disposal Regulations: Follow city guidelines for disposal of hazardous materials, including proper segregation and disposal of chemical cleaners and debris.
+- Waste Disposal Regulations: Follow city regulations for the disposal of hazardous and non-hazardous waste.

 State Requirements

-- Insurance Requirements: Maintain appropriate levels of liability insurance as mandated by state law to protect against potential claims.
+- Insurance Requirements: Maintain the required levels of liability and workers' compensation insurance as mandated by state law.

 Environmental Requirements

-- Use of Eco-Friendly Products: Prioritize the use of environmentally friendly cleaning products to minimize ecological impact.
+- Eco-Friendly Products: Utilize environmentally friendly cleaning products to minimize ecological impact.

 Required Documentation